RobertParesi/MonarchMoneyTrendReport/FAQ.md

 **Personal & Business**

-If your accounts are designated for either Personal or Business purposes, you could assign each checking, savings, credit card, etc. account with either "Personal" or "Business" (or even "Both).
-You could then look at both Reports / Trends & Reports / Accounts either combined or just as Personal or Business.
+If your accounts are designated for either Personal or Business purposes, you could assign each checking, savings, credit card, etc. account with either "Personal" or "Business" or "Both.

 **Household Members**

 If your accounts are designated as either yours personally, your partner's personally as well as maybe joint, you could assign each checking, savings, credit card, etc. account with either "Your Name" or "Their Name" (or even "Both).
-You could then look at both Reports / Trends & Reports / Accounts either combined or just as what's happened on your accounts vs your partner's accounts.
 Example:  "Jerry", "Elaine", "Both"

 **Tax and Tax Deferred**

 If your accounts are designated as accounts you can touch (taxable) versus IRAs and other Tax Deferred accounts, you could assign each checking, savings, investment, etc. account with either "Taxable" or "Tax Deferred".
-You could then look at both Reports / Trends & Reports / Accounts either combined or just the tax level of the accounts.

 **Family vs Kids**

-If there are future investments or credit cards your kids use, you could designate as such for Accounts and Trends reporting.
+If there are future investments or credit cards your kids use, you could designate with "Family" vs "Kids".

 ## Contributions: